entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-overview.md

 An ECR bundle - is a package containing one or more components and a 'descriptor.yaml' file providing information about the bundle.
-The bundle is published on an NPM registry and is shared with an Entando application using the EntandoDeBundle custom resource.
+The bundle is published as a GIT repository and is shared with an Entando application using the EntandoDeBundle custom resource.

 ### EntandoDeBundle custom resource